WebberZone/contextual-related-posts/readme.txt

 * Enhancements:
     * Don't clear cache when saving settings.
 The cache can be cleared in the Tools page
+    * Default thumbnail is now prioritized over the site icon

 * Bug fixes:
     * Limiting of characters didn't work properly